 No matter which strategy you choose, talk to your doctor before you start any fasting plan, stay well-hydrated and choose healthy foods for meals.

-To read the full article with research and tips on intermittent fasting, go to Intermittent Fasting May Help Support Brain and Body and check out these other articles on Staying Sharp:
+To read the full article with research and tips on intermittent fasting, go to Intermittent Fasting May Help Support Brain and Body.

 This content is provided for informational purposes only and is not intended to provide any expert, professional or specialty advice or recommendations.
 Readers are urged to consult with their medical providers for all questions.